maurograndaoramos/myDjangoapp/README.md

 - Poetry for Dependency Management: Utilizes Poetry to manage library dependencies, enhancing the security and consistency across developments.

 **Planned App Features:**

-    - `CLI for data management:` Either via native Django command line or using Click, to add "Questions" and "Answers" to the database of available Oracle tables
+- `CLI for data management:` Either via native Django command line or using Click, to add "Questions" and "Answers" to the database of available Oracle tables.

-    - `User authentication:` Allowing user access to stored "Characters" and "Sessions"
+- `User authentication:` Allows user access to stored "Characters" and "Sessions".

 ## Installation